An Ontological Approach to Compliance Verification of the NIS 2 Directive: Designing an ontology for the NIS 2 directive

 The task of compliance verification is complex.
 It is usually done via auditing between operators, hence causing inconsistencies at times.
 Using an automatic and time-saver instrument would reduce time and related costs.
 Ontologies, as mentioned, meet those prerogatives.

 Once the previous steps are applied to all security measures, we get a graph with some clusters that identify the most important entities in the directive.
 In order to validate the verification of compliance mechanism and its results, the last step of our approach is to take into account a generic agent, for example, the \textit{MemberState} entity.
-We can check its compliance with articles 7 and 10, which currently compose \niso{}.
-We created three test individuals (see Figure \ref{fig:example2}), namely: